-I & II (Sophomore)
+I & II (Sophomore) 3 hrs weekly/3 credits Randy Graff

 This course is designed to teach acting technique for singing a Musical Theatre song.
 The Fall semester will focus on musicals from the 1930's to 1959.
 Class work will emphasize the importance of the art of storytelling through song to dramatize a musical moment.
 We will go in chronological order, starting with songs and musicals from the 30's 40's and 50's, otherwise know as the Traditional Golden Age Era.
-(Techniques to be explored include: intention ( what do I want?) obstacles (what's in my way?) moment before, personalization, text analysis, tactics, stakes, and musical cues.)
+(Techniques to be explored include: intention (what do I want?) obstacles (what's in my way?) moment before, personalization, text analysis, tactics, stakes, and musical cues.)